anansith/btc/README.md

 To run this notebook, you will need:

 * **Python 3** installed on your system.

-* The following Python libraries (you can install them using pip):
+* The required Python libraries.
+It is recommended to install these using `pip` and the provided `requirements.txt` file.
+You can do this by navigating to the directory containing the notebook and running:

     ```bash
-    pip install pandas scikit-learn matplotlib seaborn binance-python yfinance python-dotenv tensorflow
+    pip install -r requirements.txt
     ```
 * A **Binance account** and your **API key and secret**.